rockjail/bm_ocio_control/README.md

 ![Scene properties addition](screenshots/scene_properties.png)

+### Switiching OCIOs
+Switching between OCIO configs is handled a bit more gracefully.
+This kit adds a functino that applies the same color space to all default colorspaces when switching OCIO config.
+Saves a few clicks.

 ## Installation
 Copy to a kit folder within Modo's User Kits folder (or any other Modo import directory)